geyang/zaku/docs/tutorials/server_setup.md

 # Setting Up a JobServer

-`JobQ` has two main components: a job queue server connected with a redis store, and a python client.
+`Zaku` has two main components: a job queue server connected with a redis store, and a python client.

 You need to set up a `JobServer` to use the queue.